Lincoln Academy (Kings Mountain, North Carolina)

-Lincoln Academy was an elementary school and secondary school, including boarding students, for African-American children in Kings Mountain, North Carolina, United States.
+Lincoln Academy was an elementary school and secondary school, including boarding students, for African-American children in Crowders Mountain, North Carolina, United States.
 It was founded in 1886 by Miss E. C. Prudden (or Pruden).

 In 1888, the American Missionary Association (AMA) of the Congregational Church took over the administration, and the school became co-educational in 1889.
+It closed in 1955.

 Location

 Established on 50 acre at All Healing Springs, the school was situated at the foot of Crowders Mountain.
 It was 4 mi southeast of the town of Kings Mountain and 4 miles west of Gastonia, on the national highway between New York City and Atlanta.

 History

-It was first founded in 1866 after the American Civil War as a school for African-American girls by E. C. Pruden, a young woman missionary from Massachusetts.
+It was first founded in 1886 after the American Civil War as a school for African-American girls by E. C. Pruden, a young woman missionary from Massachusetts.
 The American Missionary Association took over administration in 1888, after founding and operating numerous schools in the South for freedmen and their children.
 It operated the school for more than 20 years, with Miss L. S. Cathcart and others as leaders.
 It admitted boys from 1889, becoming coeducational.
 In the segregated rural South, there were few schools for African-American children, and Lincoln Academy aspired to give them strong educations.

 In the following decade, enrollment increased, a new building was constructed, and dormitories were added.
 Cathcart Memorial Hall was added in 1900, and additional buildings were constructed over the following 20 years.

 In 1916, there were 12 teachers and more than 200 students, 68 of whom were boarding students.
 The remainder were day students from the region.
 The academy had 11 buildings.
 A mothers' meeting was held weekly to discuss issues.
 Two teachers also conducted reading circles.
 The pastor of the Lincoln Academy Church influenced instruction.

 Principal I. Alva Hart said at the time: